-We have audited the financial statements of the Police and Crime Commissioner for Surrey (the 'Police and Crime Commissioner') and its subsidiary the Chief Constable (the 'group') for the year ended 31 March 2018 which comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement and notes to the financial statements, including a summary of significant accounting policies, and including Surrey police pension fund financial statements comprising the Pension Fund Account and the Net Assets Statement and the notes to the financial statements.
+We have audited the financial statements of the Police and Crime Commissioner for Surrey (the 'Police and Crime Commissioner') and its subsidiary the Chief Constable (the 'group') for the year ended 31 March 2018 which comprise the Movement in Reserves Statement for the group, the Movement in Reserves Statement for the Police and Crime Commissioner, the Comprehensive Income and Expenditure Statement for the Police and Crime Comprehensive Income and Expenditure Statement for the Police and Crime Commissioner, the Balance Sheet, the Cash Flow Statement OPCC and group and notes to the financial statements, including a summary of significant accounting policies, and including Surrey police pension fund financial statements comprising the Pension Fund Account and the Net Assets Statement and the notes to the Surrey police pensions financial statements.
 The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2017/18.